 High tensile fence, named for it’s strength under tension, contains more carbon.
 This increased carbon content allows high tensile fence to be thinner and lighter than low carbon fence – but just as strong.
 It typically has an elongation factor of 1-3%.
 The lighter weight also allows for somewhat easier installation, although the decreased carbon density makes the fence tough to bend.

 In the end, both materials carry the Red Brand name: strength, heritage, and quality are guaranteed, regardless of the type of steel.
 For a farm looking for an affordable, easy to install solution that will stand to weather and predators, low carbon fence could be the answer.
 For a long-term solution that will require less maintenance while remaining lightweight with high break strength, high tensile fence is a great option.

-Talk to your Red Brand dealer today for more information on which material is best for your farm.
+Talk to your Red Brand dealer today for more information on which material is best for your farm or shop online today.